Science is turning a pivotal corner. Recent experiments in human genetic engineering offer the promise of halting chronic disease and extending life.

 Genetic engineering has also raised the possibility of improving human intelligence.
 At this point, it’s nearly impossible to discern what result any specific genetic modification would have on the brain.
 But Nautilus had a little fun with the possibility of a perfected engineering technique, theorizing that the addition of just 100 positive genetic variants could increase IQ by 15 points.

-A Vow to Use Genetic Engineering for Good
+Use for Good

 Enthusiasm and dissent best summarize the reactions to news of the CRISPR research and other human genetic engineering developments.
-Entertaining suggestions about off-the-charts IQ scores will not derail genetic engineering studies and experiments, but strong ethical backlash certainly could.
+Entertaining suggestions about off-the-charts IQ scores will not derail studies and experiments, but strong ethical backlash certainly could.

 Many of the involved researchers and scientists on the periphery recognize the harm from DNA changes that extend beyond societal expectations and ethics, and thus advocate an open discussion on the ideal uses and limitations of human genetic engineering.